guidoferreyra/Powerhouse-Filar/README.md

 # Powerhouse Filar

 Powerhouse Filar is the house typeface of the Powerhouse Museum, the largest museum group in Australia.
-It is inspired by the museum’s vast collection of objects, specifically its extensive array of typewriters, analog rulers and the largest concentration of specimens from F.T.
+It is inspired by the institution’s vast collection of objects, specifically its extensive array of typewriters, analog rulers and the largest concentration of specimens from F.T.
 Wimble’s Australian Type Foundry.
-Powerhouse Filar was commissioned with the intention of becoming a collection object itself and — to reinforce the Museum’s position as a living, breathing and permeable institution — the typeface is made available here under the SIL Open Font License.
+Powerhouse Filar was commissioned with the intention of joining the collection itself and — to reinforce the Museum’s position as a living, breathing and permeable institution — the typeface is made available here under the SIL Open Font License.

 Powerhouse Filar consists of 4 multiplexed weights in roman and italic styles across 5 unitisation logics, Proportional, Octo, Quarto, Trio and Mono.